Classic Gold 1332: Format

-Classic Gold 1332 played the best songs from the 1960s through to the present day, with a larger focus on the 1960s to the 1980s.
+Classic Gold 1332 played the best songs from the 1960s to the present day, with a larger focus on the 1960s to the 1980s.
 It was networked for 20 hours a day during the week, with the single local show presented by Pete Revell.
 Network shows had local elements broadcast at selected intervals.
-According to the RAJAR results for the period ending December 2006 the station had 36,000 listeners and a 2.9% market share in its area.
+According to the RAJAR results for the period ending December 2006, the station had 36,000 listeners and a 2.9% market share in its area.

 On 3 August 2007, all Classic Gold stations were rebranded as simply Gold.
 This followed the GCap Media's purchase of the Classic Gold network, and the merging of the merger between the Capital Gold and Classic Gold networks.